-Use the Advanced VLAN features to configure the VLAN name, aging time, VLAN operation action, QoS level, and NLB mode.
+Use advanced VLAN features to configure the VLAN name, aging time, VLAN operation action, QoS level, and NLB mode.
 The VLAN Operation Action parameter can be useful for troubleshooting.

 - 1. In the navigation tree, expand the following folders: Configuration > VLAN. - 2.
 Click VLANs. - 3.
 In the VLANs tab, click the Advanced tab. - 4.
 Configure the parameters as required by double-clicking fields to make changes.

-You cannot make changes to fields that are grayed out. - 5.
-Click Apply.
+You cannot make changes to fields that appear dim.

+5. Click Apply.